frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ===  =====  ================  ===========================================================================================================================================================
 ```

 At first sight, it might not be clear why such a construct exists, but when your validation workflow gets complex, the Inquiry can provide a lot of flexibility and power.

-Last but not least, the Inquiry will use multiprocessing if there is more than one task provided.
+> The Inquiry will use multiprocessing if there is the `parallel` flag provided.
+It might speed up your validation dramatically especially on a 4+ cores processor.

 ## Validation Report